 Family Action Committee

-Families and Schools working as partners to ensure every student graduates prepared for college, career and citizenship.
+Families and Schools working as partners to ensure every student graduates prepared for the future they choose.

 Families working directly with the Superintendent, bringing the family voice to district level decision-making.

-- Hold the district accountable for progress on goals outlined in the strategic plan.
-District staff will report out on specific metrics each time the FAC meets.
+- Holding the district accountable for strategic plan goals.
+District staff will report out to specific metrics on a regular basis.